Richard-zhang/aadml/README.md

   * type float - support floating point operation
 - [x] remove one/zero
 - [x] add erf as an operator
-- [ ] generalise visual to debug intermidate states of computational graphs
+- [x] generalise visual to debug intermidate states of computational graphs
-- [ ] complete support for max/min
+- [x] complete support for max/min
+  * max/min operator
+  * max simply selects the greatest value and ignores the others so max is the identity operation for that one element.
+Therefore, the gradient can flow backwards through it for just one element.
 - [ ] add if-then-else
 - [ ] monte carlo pricing
+- [ ] second order differentiation
 - [ ] think about how recursion-scheme can come into plays